-Beef is a great source of 10 essential nutrients that support a heart-healthy lifestyle including protein, zinc, iron and B vitamins.
+Beef is a good source of 10 essential nutrients that support a heart-healthy lifestyle including protein, zinc, iron and B vitamins.
 The nutrients found in beef provide our bodies with the strength to thrive and grow throughout all the stages of life.
 Read more below to learn about how beef's nutrients help fuel you and your family.

 Every bite your baby takes counts, especially in the first 24 months of life.
 Starting your baby with beef as a complementary first food can ensure they get the nutrients they need for healthy growth and development.